AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Mosquito: <b>20</b>\
 Mosquito Magnum: <b>30</b>

-See the last section ("determining volumetric flow") for more details.
+See the last section ("Determining Max Volumetric Flow") for more details.

 ## Acceleration Control